wwfyde/dify-docs/en/tutorials/model-configuration/README.md

 ---
-description: Learn about the Different Models Supported by Dify.
+description: Learn about the Different Models Supported by MoLook.
 ---

 # Model Configuration

-Dify supports major model providers like OpenAI's GPT series and Anthropic's Claude series.
-Each model's capabilities and parameters differ, so select a model provider that suits your application's needs. **Obtain the API key from the model provider's official website before using it in Dify.**
+MoLook supports major model providers like OpenAI's GPT series and Anthropic's Claude series.
+Each model's capabilities and parameters differ, so select a model provider that suits your application's needs. **Obtain the API key from the model provider's official website before using it in MoLook.**

-## Model Types in Dify
+## Model Types in MoLook

-Dify classifies models into 4 types, each for different uses:
+MoLook classifies models into 4 types, each for different uses:

 1.  **System Inference Models:** Used in applications for tasks like chat, name generation, and suggesting follow-up questions.